-It’s worth pointing out that Erie offers, at an additional cost, home-sharing coverage when you rent out your house using AirBnB or Vrbo so you don’t need to buy insurance from those companies.
+It’s worth pointing out that Erie offers, at an additional cost, home-sharing coverage when you rent out your house using Airbnb or Vrbo, eliminating the need to buy additional coverage.

 Erie Homeowners Insurance Pros & Cons

-- Offers 16% to 25% discount for bundling and additional discounts if you install security devices such as automatic sprinklers, smoke detectors, and burglar alarms.
+- Offers up to 25% discount for bundling and additional discounts if you install security devices such as automatic sprinklers, smoke detectors, and burglar alarms.